 Waste management is labour intensive with low levels of skill required.
 The staff compliment is mainly labourers and a few vacancies exist.
-The table and graph indicates the staff compliment and the vacancies.
+The table and graph indicates the staff compliment and also the vacancies.
 The staff compliment has gradually grown over the years.

-The municipality's staff compliment compare similar to another municipalities with similar infrastructure and service delivery needs according to benchmarks used.
+The municipality's staff compliment compare similar to another municipalit ies with similar infrastructure and service delivery needs according to benchmarks used.

 A number of organograms are provided to demonstrate the management structures within the Infrastructure Services Department.
-Refer to Figure 11 to Figure 15.
-Fleet and Waste Water has been moved away from the Solid Waste Management Department.
+Refer to Figure 15 to Figure 26.

-Figure 11 Organogram: Overall Structure of Department
+Figure 15 Organogram: Overall Structure of Department

-Figure 12.
-Organogram: Overall Solid Waste, Water and Sewage Department
+Figure 16 Organogram: Overall Solid Waste, Water and Sewage Department

-Figure 13.
-Organogram: Cleaning Services
+Figure 17 Organogram: Cleaning Services

-Figure 14.
-Organogram: Solid Waste 1
+Figure 18 Organogram: Solid Waste 1

-Figure 15.
-Organogram: Solid Waste 2
+Figure 19 Organogram: Solid Waste 2